bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-01-newsletter.md

-  possibly achieve the desired result while remaining backwards compatible by raising his outbound forwarding fee to Carol and then using negative inbound forwarding fees to offer discounts on payments that don't originate from Alice.
+  possibly achieve the desired result while remaining backwards compatible by raising his outbound forwarding fee to Carol and then using negative inbound forwarding fees to offer discounts on payments that don't originate from Alice. {% assign timestamp="47:37" %}

 - [Libsecp256k1 #1058][] changes the algorithm used for generating
   public keys and signatures.
 Both the old algorithm and the new